Loading...

 Sometimes the cost to repair approaches the cost to recover.
 We will tell you when reupholstery is the smarter choice and when a $200 spot repair will do.

-Volume III — Inquiries
+Volume IV — Inquiries

 Straight answers about cost, timing, and what we can fix.